ryandicenzo/Turtlehead/README.md

 # Turtlehead
 Objective: Automatically replace all faces in photo with turtles.

-Goal: Learn Flask and OpenCV
+Learning goal: Learn Flask and OpenCV